 {\bf Processing of a free region:} Let the neighboring group-ranges of a free region $F_i$ be $G_a$ and $G_{a+1}$, respectively.
 There are at most $\frac{4}{\epsilon}$ points lying between the reference points of $G_a$ and $G_{a+1}$.
 Among these, several points of $P$ to the right (resp. left) of the reference point of $G_a$ (resp. $G_{a+1}$) are inside \emph{block} $B_i$ (resp. $B_{i+1}$).
 Thus, there are at most $\frac{4}{\epsilon}$ points in $F_i$.
-We collect all the members in ${\cal I}_{F_i} \subseteq S$ that cover at least one point of $F_i$.
-Note that, though we have deleted all the redundant intervals of $S$, there may be several intervals in $S$ with an endpoint lying in a gap inside that free region, and their other endpoint lies in distinct gaps of the neighboring block.
-There are some blue intervals which are redundant with respect to the points $F_i\cap P$, but are non-redundant with respect to the whole point set $P$.
-However, the number of such intervals is at most $\frac{4}{\epsilon}$ due to the definition of $(I_i^1, I_i^2)$ of the right-most group-range of the neighboring block $B_i$ and left-most group-range of $B_{i+1}$.
+Let $S_{F_i} \subseteq S$ be a set whose intervals cover at least one point of $F_i$.
+Note that, though we have deleted all the redundant intervals of $S$, there may exist several intervals in $S$ whose one endpoint lies in a gap inside that free region, and their other endpoint lies in distinct gaps of the neighboring block.
+In Figure~\ref{ptasfig1}, there are some blue intervals which are redundant with respect to the points $F_i\cap P$, but are non-redundant with respect to the whole point set $P$.
+However, the number of such intervals is at most $\frac{4}{\epsilon}$ due to the definition of $(I_i^1, I_i^2)$ of the right-most group-range of the block $B_i$ and left-most group-range of the block $B_{i+1}$.